Azure/hyperkv/README.md

 # Project hyperkv

-Parse Hyper-V Key Value Pairs on Linux Guest
+Parse Hyper-V key value pairs on Linux guest vm

-This is a simple library to parse Hyper-V Key Value Pairs on Linux Guest.
+This is a simple library to parse Hyper-V key value pairs on Linux guest vm.

 All of kv files are located in `/var/lib/hyperv/` directory and maintained by `hv_kvp_daemon`.
 `hv_kvp_daemon` is a daemon that runs on Linux guest and communicates with Hyper-V host to exchange data.